FadedIllusions/DL4CV/README.md

 His book, "Deep Learning for Computer Vision" can be found at: https://www.pyimagesearch.com/deep-learning-computer-vision-python-book/ .

 I highly recommend any and all of Adrian's books for those new in the field or wanting to delve deeper and have a better understanding of the concepts.

+Note: Datasets /NOT/ Included With Code.
+I have taken screenshots where appropriate, to show that the code works.